adlnet/edlm-portal-xia-jobs/README.md

 ECC system architecture comprises multiple independently deployable components.Each component offers its unique data architecture.This component is one of those Experience Index Agent (XIA) components.
 XIAs interact with specific XSRs (Experience Schema Services) to extract, transform, and load operations for learning experience metadata.

 # Workflows
-The DAU XIA implements six core workflows, as follows:
+The MOODLE XIA implements six core workflows, as follows:

 1. `Extract`: Pulls pertinent learning experience metadata records from the corresponding Experience Source Repository (XSR).